salesforce/lwc-rfcs/text/0000-dynamic-import-hints.md

 ## Detailed Design

 ### Grammar
-This section defines the grammar to be followed for hints so that the compiler can parse component modules, gather hints metadata and provide that as part of the compilation result.
+This section defines the grammar to be followed for expressing hints.
+The grammar establishes a contract between the component and the compiler to facilitate hint recognition by the compiler, gathering the metadata and providing that as part of the compilation result.

 #### Hint Syntax
 A hint is expressed as a comment inside a dynamic import expression.
 The hint syntax is either a line comment or a block comment with a *key* and *value* pair.
 The key and value will be separated by a colon(`:`) and delimited using double quotes(`"`).